rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Pragmatism

-Dewey and Peirce.
+-   Dewey and Peirce.

-Rorty and Putnam.
+-   Rorty and Putnam.

-### Theory Change

-Scientific revolution.

-Kuhn.

-Pessimistic meta-induction.

 ### Constructive Empiricism

-Van Fraassen.
+Van Fraassen, Bueno

 Science aims to give us theories that are empiriccally adequate, but does not justify metaphysical claims about reality.